VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

   1. Max loss exceeded
   2. Transmission is in drive, the position is profiting, the long-term buy-sell ratio dips below a threshold

+### 2021-05-10:
+#### Performance
+* Total: ~-$11.00

+#### Remarks
+* Bad performance on TSLA, only moderately poor performance for everything else.
+* I'm noticing that if I bail on TSLA when the short-term buy-sell ratio crosses 1.0, I would retain profit, or minimize loss.
+I'm going to try that.
+* Also, modified buy-sell ratio, which isn't based on the 2-minute simple moving average,s seems much more tightly bound the price movement.
+Does this mean that it's a better metric?
+This remains to be seen.

+#### Next Thing(s) to Try
+* Exit when short-term buy-sell ratio crosses 1.0 into the opposite direction